Search

 This section will be updated as questions are received from members.

-At the CMS Annual General Meeting (AGM) during the CMS Summer meeting in Saint John, NB, on Saturday, June 6, CMS members will be asked to approve the By-law amendments that activate this new structure.
-As well, members will be asked to approve the transition plan that will see the new structure fully implemented by June 2027.
+At the CMS Annual General Meeting (AGM) during the CMS Summer meeting in Saint John, NB, on Saturday, June 6, CMS members approved the By-law amendments and the Transition Plan that activate this new structure.

 The CMS Board of Directors has been considering these changes for the past year.
 We have hired a Governance Consultant, Mongeon Consulting, who has significant experience in helping organizations develop efficient governance structures that meet national standards for not-for-profit organizations like ourselves.
 The Governance Committee, composed of Tim Alderson (VP Atlantic), Kseniya Garaschuk (Director, Ontario) and David Oakden (Treasurer), together with our Executive Director, Termeh Kousha, have been working closely with Mongeon Consulting to arrive at a model (and all the supporting by-laws and charters) that meets our needs.